MPourjam/MSD-Documents/docs/source/general_exp.rst

 .. note::
-   The decision of a *sample* refers to each attempt of sampling.
+   Definition of a *sample* refers to each attempt of sampling.
 For example, two samples, both taken from feces, at the same time point would be considered two distinguished samples so that two different sample objects at MSD.